themanojdesai/python-a2a/README.md

 ## 📋 What's New in v0.5.X

+- **Agent Discovery**: Built-in support for agent registry and discovery with full Google A2A protocol compatibility
 - **LangChain Integration**: Seamless integration with LangChain's tools and agents
 - **Expanded Tool Ecosystem**: Use tools from both LangChain and MCP in any agent
 - **Enhanced Agent Interoperability**: Convert between A2A agents and LangChain agents